fangqinglove/jquery/README.md

 - jQuery also supports Node, browser extensions, and other non-browser environments.

-What you need to build your own jQuery
+What you need to build your own jQuery11
 --------------------------------------

 To build jQuery, you need to have the latest Node.js/npm and git 1.7 or later.
 Earlier versions might work, but are not supported.